LennartWinter/LennartWinter/README.md

 -  Student at [Curio](https://curio.nl/)

--  I build various tools and addons for applications I use such as my own [Encryption tool](https://github.com/LennartWinter/Learning-encryption)
+-  I build various tools and addons for applications I use such as my own [Encryption tool](https://github.com/LennartWinter/Learning-encryption) or experiment with making [websites](https://github.com/LennartWinter/opendag)

--  I love writing Python, C and JavaScript
+-  I have experience using C#, Python, HTML, CSS, PHP and MySQL

+-  The frameworks I know how to use are Laravel and Bootstrap

+-  I'm currently learning Java, JavaScript and C

 -  Ask me about anything [here](https://github.com/LennartWinter/LennartWinter/issues)